ultralytics/ultralytics/docs/guides/kfold-cross-validation.md

 3. Now, read the contents of the dataset YAML file and extract the indices of the class labels.

     ```python
-    yaml_file = 'custom_data.yaml'  # your data file which has path of data & names of classes
+    yaml_file = 'path/to/data.yaml'  # your data YAML with data directories and names dictionary
     with open(yaml_file, 'r', encoding="utf8") as y:
         classes = yaml.safe_load(y)['names']
     cls_idx = sorted(classes.keys())